davidrhoden/davidrhoden-basic-netlify/timeline/woman-in-workout-clothes-apr-9-2025.md

 title: I painted a woman in workout clothes.
 date: 2025-04-09T00:00:00
 excerpt: I wanted to have someone to talk to.
-summary: I wanted to have someone to talk to.
 image: /static/img/paintings/workout-clothes-apr-9-2025.jpg
 tags:
   - paintings